Palash90/site-assets/blogs/setting-up-a-site/part-3.md

 ## The simplified process for publishing
 Now all I need to do is to write a blog in familiar, easy to write and version controlled `markdown` format, add the entry to a javascript file and commit.
 A short phase of waiting and I see my blog live on my site.
 In fact, this blog you are reading right now, has been published usung the same process.

+## Source Code
+Source code for the second repo can be found [here](https://github.com/palash90/site-assets)